Retroplaya135/ParkerParkAPI/README.md

 ParkPilot API provides a structured way to manage parking spots in a facility.
 It allows users to check availability, make reservations, and release spots when done.
 The system tracks usage based on client IP and includes admin tools for maintenance.

+ for parking management.

+---

+## 🚀 Key Features

+- **View Parking Availability**: Check available and reserved spots.
+- **Reserve a Parking Spot**: Users can reserve a spot by providing their details.
+- **Release a Parking Spot**: Only the reserving user can release their spot.
+- **Real-Time Status Updates**: Parking spot statuses update instantly.
+- **Usage Tracking**: API usage is logged per client IP.
+- **Admin Functions**: Reset parking spots and clear usage logs.
+- **Health & Stats**: Monitor API health, usage, and version information.

+---

 ## Installation

 ### 1. Clone the repository